 Two new contact lists are created for every subscription, with the name Lead Ad Subscription: <subscription name> (Existing Leads) and (New Leads).
 These lists collect all contacts registering through this form, and will be visible in the Contact Lists page as soon as the first contact is added to it.

 If you delete a subscription and then recreate it using the same form, as long as you continue to use the same name as the original subscription, new leads will continue to be added to the original contact lists.

 The Lead Ads External Events

-After the creation of your first lead ads subscription, Emarsys creates for you two external events that will be used across all of your Lead Ads subscriptions:
+After the creation of your first lead ads subscription, Emarsys creates two external events for you that will be used across all of your Lead Ads subscriptions: